On How Zero-Knowledge Proof Blockchain Mixers Improve, and Worsen User Privacy

-\textbf{Analysis of blockchains privacy:} Many researchers have studied privacy on non-privacy-preserving blockchains (e.g., Bitcoin~\cite{androulaki2013evaluating,gervais2014privacy}, Ethereum~\cite{beres2020blockchain, victor2020address}), as well as on privacy-preserving blockchains (e.g., Monero~\cite{miller2017empirical,moser2018empirical}, Zerocash~\cite{kappos2018empirical,biryukov2019privacy}).
-As ZKP mixers are inspired by Zerocash, \ready{our heuristics $1$ and $4$ can also be applied to link shielded and deshielded transactions in Zerocash, and can reduce the anonymity set size of the shielded pool by $69.1\%$ when combining other heuristics presented in~\cite{kappos2018empirical}}.
-However, the majority of the transactions (i.e., with $65.6\%$ of the withdrawn value) in~\cite{kappos2018empirical} involve miners or founders, while this paper investigates generic ZKP mixer users, and can be applied to trace malicious addresses.
-Moreover, recent studies~\cite{yousaf2019tracing} have also shown that users' privacy may be leaked when using cross-chain exchanges.
+\textbf{Blockchain Privacy Analysis:} Many researchers have studied privacy on non-privacy-preserving blockchains (e.g., Bitcoin~\cite{androulaki2013evaluating,gervais2014privacy}, Ethereum~\cite{beres2021blockchain, victor2020address}), as well as on privacy-preserving blockchains (e.g., Monero~\cite{kumar2017traceability,moser2018empirical, yu2019new}, Zerocash~\cite{kappos2018empirical,biryukov2019privacy}).
+Because \ZKP mixers are inspired by Zerocash, our Heuristics $1$ and $4$ can also be applied to link shielded and deshielded transactions in Zerocash~\cite{kappos2018empirical}.
+However, the majority of the transactions (i.e., with $65.6\%$ of the withdrawn value) in~\cite{kappos2018empirical} involve miners or founders, while this paper investigates generic \ZKP mixers, and can be applied to trace malicious addresses.
+Moreover, recent studies~\cite{yousaf2019tracing} have shown that users' privacy can be leaked when using cross-chain exchanges.